openzipkin/brave/instrumentation/http/README.md

 ### Supporting HttpResponse.request()

 `HttpResponse.request()` is request that initiated the HTTP response.
-Since

 Implementations should return the last wire-level request that caused the response or error.
 HTTP properties like path and headers might be different,